The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Then, consider: "What did I need that I didn't get?"
 The answer to this question often points to the part of you that needs healing – your inner child who is still hurting and needs attention.

 By recognizing the stage you're in and adapting your role accordingly, you can nurture a mother-daughter relationship that evolves beautifully over time.
-And if you're healing from a mother wound, know that you're not alone.
-Your experiences are valid, and there is support available to help you on your journey to healing and growth.
+And if you're healing from a mother wound, know that your experiences are valid.